ujjuengineer/toDoList/README.md

-# 📝 React-like To-Do List (Vanilla JS)
+# ✅ Simple To-Do List (Vanilla JavaScript)

 ## 📌 Overview
-This project is a simple **To-Do List** built using **pure JavaScript** to replicate some core concepts of **React**—like state management, component-based structure, and re-rendering. 🚀
+This project is a **To-Do List** built using **HTML, CSS, and JavaScript**.
+It allows users to add and delete tasks dynamically, making task management simple and efficient. 🚀

 ## 🔍 How It Works
-- **State Management**: The `todos` array stores tasks dynamically.
-- **Component-like Structure**: The `createTodoComponent()` function generates UI elements similar to React components.
-- **Manual Re-rendering**: The `render()` function updates the DOM by clearing and re-adding elements when changes occur.
+- **Add a Task**: Type in a task and click the **"➕ Add ToDo"** button.
+- **Delete a Task**: Click the **"Delete"** button next to a task to remove it.

 ## 🛠️ Features
-✔️ Add new tasks dynamically
-✔️ Remove tasks with a "Delete" button
-✔️ Mimics React’s state-based updates
+✔️ Dynamic task addition and removal
+✔️ Unique ID for each task
+✔️ Simple and interactive UI